pretix/pretix/doc/api/resources/waitinglist.rst

                                have not been sent a voucher.
    :query integer item: If set, only entries of users waiting for the item with the given ID will be shown.
    :query integer variation: If set, only entries of users waiting for the variation with the given ID will be shown.
+   :query integer subevent: Only return entries of the sub-event with the given ID
    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``id``, ``created``,
                            ``email``, ``item``.
 Default: ``created``
    :param organizer: The ``slug`` field of the organizer to fetch